 - Graduate Management Admission Test (GMAT)

-a GMAT exam result with minimum score of 450.
-Exceptions to this requirement may be made at the MBA Director's discretion based on the student's prior successful academic work, the student’s demonstrated competency in other settings, or in those places where the GMAT are not available to the student locally or on-line.
-The MBA Director is also authorized to place persons who have not taken the GMAT in a probationary status until they demonstrate competency in graduate-level work in the BGU MBA program or have taken the GMAT and received the required score.
-Students may take the MBA prerequisites and up to 3 courses (9 credits hours) prior to completing the GMAT exam, but must provide evidence to the MBA Director that an exam date has been scheduled.
-Nonetheless, the student bears the sole risk of taking courses before being officially accepted into the MBA program for failure to successfully complete the GMAT.
+a GMAT exam result with a minimum score of 450.
+Exceptions to this requirement may be made at the EMBA Director's discretion based on the student's prior successful academic work, the student’s demonstrated competency in other settings, or in those places where the GMAT is not available to the student locally or on-line.
+The EMBA Director is also authorized to place persons who have not taken the GMAT in a probationary status until they demonstrate competency in graduate-level work in the BGU EMBA program or have taken the GMAT and received the required score.
+Students may take the EMBA prerequisites and up to 3 courses (9 credits hours) prior to completing the GMAT exam but must provide evidence to the EMBA Director that an exam date has been scheduled.
+Nonetheless, the student bears the sole risk of taking courses before being officially accepted into the EMBA program for failure to successfully complete the GMAT.

 - Prerequisite Courses